Mind-Surfer/openvpn-qbittorrent/README.md

 2. When OpenVPN has established it's connection, qBittorrent will be started.
 3. If OpenVPN loses its connection for whatever reason, the container will stop to prevent information leakage.

+Optional environment variables: -

+* DNS_SERVER1
+  * A valid TCP/IP address of the DNS server you want to use.
+* DNS_SERVER2
+  * A valid TCP/IP address of the DNS server you want to use.

+If not specified, they default to using Google's public DNS servers (8.8.8.8, 8.8.4.4)

 #### Docker run

 `docker run --name qbittorrent